matthew-wiandt/GettingDataProject/README.md

 9. 'X_test.txt': 561 columns of test data
 10. 'y_test.txt': row labels for test data which identify the subject and activity for each observation in the test data

+The train and test directories each include a directory called Inertia Signals.
+The files included in these directories were not included in the analysis based on the description found in this article: http://www.jucs.org/jucs_19_9/energy_efficient_smartphone_based/jucs_19_09_1295_1314_anguita.pdf

 #Data Processing Steps